-- Will record incidents of disruptive, threatening, violent, aggressive behaviour both inside and outside the classroom - Will use a book to record incidents as future records first in a book and then on Arbor.
-Using the following headings - o what happened - ${\circ}$ what was the trigger - ${\circ}$ what the child did - o adult response - Will follow up serious incidents and find out what happened from all children using restorative questions. - Will inform parents and arrange meetings if necessary. - Communicate any children to be aware of during playtime and how to deal with them. - If there are persistent behaviours from certain children this needs to be shared with SLT. - Members of SLT will be out in the playground on their timetabled day
+Members of the Senior leadership team will investigate and record incidents of disruptive, threatening, violent, aggressive behaviour both inside and outside the classroom.
+Investigations will follow school guidelines - see Appendix 3.

+SLT will use the following headings.

+- what happened - what was the trigger

+- what the child did - adult response - - Will follow up serious incidents and find out what happened from all children using restorative questions. - -Will inform parents and arrange meetings if necessary. - -Communicate any children to be aware of during playtime and how to deal with them. - -If there are persistent behaviours from certain children this needs to be shared with SLT. - -Each member of SLT will be out in the playground on their timetabled day: - See playground TT